Removing silverskin from ribs is a crucial step in preparing delicious, tender, and flavorful meat.

 - Silverskin or the peritoneum is a thin membrane of connective tissue covering and holding ribs together.

 - Removing the silverskin before grilling or smoking ribs is vital because this membrane prevents rubs or brines from penetrating the meat.
-It also shrinks and gets leathery during cooking.

 How To Remove Silverskin From Ribs